 Now, with millions of Americans out of work this year thanks to the coronavirus pandemic, landing a job, let alone an interview has again proven an arduous task.
 Despite the economic changes, the good news is that many companies are still hiring!
-But what that means is that it’s even more essential to stand out as a job candidate using all of your connections, skills, and talents.
+But what that means is that it’s even more essential to have a job search strategy and stand out as a job candidate using all of your connections, skills, and talents.
 Find out how below!

 Establish Your Personal Brand

 If you’re looking to stand out, your first to-do is to work on building your personal brand.
 Your personal brand is what sets you apart in terms of your skills, talents, experience, and personality.
 It’s also tied to how you promote yourself and what you want to be known for.
 It’s mastering the craft of telling your story.
 You can find ways of how to build your personal brand from a recap of one of L&I’s events here.
 If you’re looking to establish your personal brand in the workplace, look no further.